JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### ideaDependencyCachePath
 {#intellij-extension-ideadependencycachepath}

-Path to the directory where IDE dependency cache is stored.
+Path to the directory where the IDE dependency cache is stored.
 If not set, the dependency will be extracted next to the downloaded ZIP archive in [Gradle cache](https://docs.gradle.org/current/userguide/directory_layout.html#dir:gradle_user_home) directory.

 {style="narrow"}